matthieugrieger/mumbledj/README.md

 MumbleDJ
 ========
-**A Mumble bot that plays music fetched from YouTube videos and SoundCloud tracks.**
+**A Mumble bot that plays music fetched from YouTube, SoundCloud, and Mixcloud.**

 * [Usage](#usage)
 * [Features](#features)